 With email system limitations on file attachment sizes, security gateways, and more, reps have difficulty getting content through to potential buyers.
 Larger files like customer testimonials and product videos get rejected by email servers.
 Additionally, reps often want to share a story that requires various pieces of content.

-By deploying a sales enablement platform that enables reps to use 'microsites' for outreach and follow-up, they can upload the best combination of content to answer buyer questions, and extend buying conversations.
-Microsites that self-generate when the sales rep sends an email from the platform enable easy sharing, and provide just what is needed to progress the buyer at the right time.
+By deploying a sales enablement platform that enables reps to use digital sales rooms for outreach and follow-up, they can upload the best combination of content to answer buyer questions, and extend buying conversations.
+Digital sales rooms that self-generate when the sales rep sends an email from the platform enable easy sharing and collaboration, and provide just what is needed to progress the buyer at the right time.

 Build Trust in Marketing Content with Sales Reps